open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 [`ArtifactSpec`][artifact-spec]
 - URL: HTTP address of the artifact as exposed by the controller managing the source
-- Revision: Human-readable identifier traceable in the origin source system (commit SHA, tag, version, ...)
+- Revision: "Human-readable" identifier traceable in the origin source system (commit SHA, tag, version, ...)
 - Digest: Digest of the file that is stored (algo:checksum)
   - Used to verify the artifact (see [artifact-digest-verify-ref][artifact-digest-verify-ref])
 - LastUpdateTime: Timestamp of the last update of the artifact